 This trip is also possible in just 34 days or longer as you wish.
-Trekking in Manaslu used to operate mostly on a camping/tent camp basis but nowadays it is possible a Teahouse Trek (stay in lodges) or home stay basic.
-Off the beaten trail, our Manaslu Trek with Nar Phu Valley offers you ultimate experience of your lifetime.
+Trekking in Manaslu used to operate mostly on a camping/tent camp basis but nowadays it is possible a Teahouse Trek (stay in lodges) or homestay basic.
+Off the beaten trail, our Manaslu Trek with Nar Phu Valley offers you the ultimate experience of your lifetime.
 Nepal Mother House is glad to organize your trip in Manaslu and Nar Phu Valley virgin trail any time throughout the year, except snowy seasons.
 But the best time is September, October, November and March, April, May.
-We’ll make your trip the best with our highly experienced local guide and staffs and match your requirement and holiday schedule.
+We’ll make your trip the best with our highly experienced local guide and staff and match your requirement and holiday schedule.
 This is recommended only for highly qualified and adventurous people who love to test adventure travel and adopt a real rural lifestyle.